 reqidx the request whose security requirements are to be changed.
 The request code is specified as a request index.
 Specifically, it is the kXR request code minux kXR_auth (the lowest numbered request code).
-Security requitements are explained in the following section.

-reqlvl the security requirement that the associated request is to have:
+Security requirements are explained in the following section. reqlvl the security requirement that the associated request is to have:

-kXR_signIgnore the request need not be signed.
+kXR signIgnore the request need not be signed.

-kXR_signLikely a signing requirement is likely and depends on the request's context.
+kXR_signIgnore the request need not be signed. kXR_signLikely a signing requirement is likely and depends on the request's context.
 If the request modifies data it should be interpreted as kXR_signNeeded.
 Otherwise, it should be interpreted as kXR_signNone.